Fly Fish The Clark Fork River

 The Montana River of Your Dreams!

 The Clark Fork River is one of Montana’s best-kept secrets, hidden in plain sight.
 Many anglers drive by it on their way to fish other famous Montana rivers like the Bitterroot or Blackfoot.
-We at Fishtales Outfitting love elbow room and great trout fishing, we think you’ll agree!
+We at Fishtales Outfitting love elbow room and great trout fishing; we think you’ll agree!
+You can find the best fishing spots on the river where it confluences with the Flathead River with our experienced Clark Fork River fishing guide.

 The largest river in Montana by volume it begins its 310-mile journey near the town of Butte MT, and as it meanders its way towards its terminus at Lake Pend Oreille it offers hundreds of miles of floatable water.
 The upper river is a smaller stream with many diverse types of water that mostly holds Brown trout and the occasional Westslope Cutthroat.
 This is fantastic streamer water with a legitimate shot at a trophy Brown.